 On scattered buying support, per piece of eight grams of sovereign has remained steady at Rs 24,600.

 Silver has held stable at Rs 42,600 per kg.
-Hundred pieces of silver coins have continued to be traded at last level of Rs 74,000 for buying and Rs 75,000 for selling.
+A hundred pieces of silver coins have continued to be traded at last level of Rs 74,000 for buying and Rs 75,000 for selling.